leekarensl/leekarensl/README.md

 Thanks for dropping by.
 Here are some things about me:

 - 🔭 I’m currently working on .. being an awesome data and insights analyst.
-- 🌱 I’m currently learning .. how to use data effectively to help companies with marketing and growth
+- 🌱 I’m currently learning .. how to tell stories using data and to use data effectively to help companies grow.
 - 👯 I’m looking to collaborate on .. a data science project that will take my skills up to the next level.
-- 🤔 I’m looking for help with .. getting my first break to a full time data science project.
+- 🤔 I’m looking for help with .. getting good with data storytelling.
 - 💬 Ask me about .. learning curves and my data journey so far!
 - 📫 How to reach me: ..
 [LinkedIn](https://www.linkedin.com/in/karen-sl-lee/)
 - 😄 Pronouns: ..
 She/Her.
 To be honest, this shouldn't matter.
 We are all lovely humans.